JanWielemaker/openapi/README.md

 The single library(openapi) implements the following components:

-  1. A compiler that creates a Prolog friendly representation of the operations described in the swagger file.
+  1. A compiler that creates a Prolog friendly representation of the operations described in the OpenAPI file.
   2. An HTTP request dispatcher that uses the above to
      - Find the operation
-     - Extract the parameters (from path, query and request body)
+     - Extract the parameters (from headers, path, query and request body)
      - Check the argument types
      - Call the (user defined) implementation
      - Check the response type